An intertwined analysis of visual imaginations of the Earth and geopolitics of climate emergency.

 The book looks at the way we envisage our planet through cultural artifacts, in order to ask questions such as “For what Earth do we design?” or “What geopolitical tendencies does our imagination of Earth endorse?”

 By examining existing intuitive conceptions of the planet and proposing new ones, comparative planetology contributes to the emergence of a solid theoretical conceptualization of the planet in contemporary thinking about politics, media, design, and architecture.

-The e-book version of Introduction to Comparative Planetology will soon be available on Amazon.
+The e-book version of Introduction to Comparative Planetology is available on Amazon.

 Below is an excerpt from the book: